-Sheffield Supertram is to resume a normal service across the network from tomorrow (Saturday 13 September) following the completion of work to replace large sections of track and repair a hole near the tram system.
+Sheffield Supertram has resumed a normal service across the network as of Saturday 13 September following the completion of work to replace large sections of track and repair a hole near the tram system.

-Trams will return between Sheffield City Centre, Middlewood and Malin Bridge from first thing on Saturday following completion of this year’s major rail replacement works by VolkerRail to protect the long-term future of the city’s tram tracks.
+Trams are now running between Sheffield City Centre, Middlewood and Malin Bridge following completion of this year’s major rail replacement works by VolkerRail to protect the long-term future of the city’s tram tracks.